 — Washington Matthews.
 “Some Sacred Objects of the Navajo Rites,” Archives of the International Folklore Association I (1898); scanned version available via Google Books.

 This passage pinpoints my problem with “content curation” as the term is used by bloggers: Simply holding up three or four objects—virtual or otherwise—is no more telling a story than dumping flour, sugar, and eggs onto a table is baking a cake.
-You have to do the work of contextualization and storytelling if you want the objects to signify.
+You have to do the work of contextualization if you want the objects to signify.

 Tangent: Washington Matthews